MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-overview.md

 ## Why use Azure Stack?

 Azure provides a rich platform for developers to build modern applications.
 However, some cloud-based applications face obstacles such as latency, intermittent connectivity, and regulations.
-Azure and Azure Stack unlock new hybrid cloud use cases for both customer-facing and internal line of business applications:
+Azure and Azure Stack unlock new hybrid cloud use cases for both customer-facing and internal line-of-business applications:

 - **Edge and disconnected solutions**.
 Address latency and connectivity requirements by processing data locally in Azure Stack and then aggregating it in Azure for further analytics, with common application logic across both.
 You can even deploy Azure Stack disconnected from the internet without connectivity to Azure.
 Think of factory floors, cruise ships, and mine shafts as examples.